ukphillips/GABC.DocumentDB/README.md

 To delete the website follow these steps:

-1. In your browser, go to [the preview management portal](https://portal.azure.com/), and sign in with your Azure credentials.
+1. In your browser, go to [the management portal](https://portal.azure.com/), and sign in with your Azure credentials.

 2. Click **App Services** in the navigation on the left and then select your Todo app service.